 It’s not hard to see why telling the difference between CPaaS and UCaaS is difficult from an end user perspective.
 Both technologies give businesses and their clients access to powerful communication tools.
 Both are feature-rich and reliable cloud-based technologies.
 Both are used by millions of businesses around the world.

-To the tech savvy, CPaaS may be sounding more and more like an application programming interface (API).
+To the tech-savvy, CPaaS may sound more and more like an application programming interface (API).
 Well, that’s because it is.
 Like other APIs, it acts as an intermediary, in this case allowing your existing software to communicate with cloud applications.